 So, some employers care about your GPA and may reject candidates below a certain threshold.
 These tend to be large companies with steep competition for entry-level jobs.
 This brings us right back to the initial question.

 No, lying about your GPA on your resume can have some serious consequences.
 You may think that the worst-case scenario is that you don’t get the job.
 In fact, the worst-case scenarios are if you DO get the job.

 Here is what can happen if you do get the job.

-Scenario 1 – You get hired and they later decide to verify your GPA – Not only will you get fired, you risk ruining your reputation for future opportunities.
-What happens if your next employer asks why you left your job?
+Scenario 1: You get hired and the company later decides to verify your GPA.
+Not only will you get fired, but you may also have ruined future opportunities.
+What happens if your next employer asks why you left your last job?
 Or if they can contact a reference at your previous job?

 Scenario 2: You get hired and after some time, the company decides to promote you to a higher-level position.
 They may look to verify your education and GPA.
 When they catch you in the lie, you’re now jobless with a longer work history.
 It will look even worse for you if your next employer can’t contact anyone from your last company.